dugagjin/particles.NET/README.md

 <img src="https://media.giphy.com/media/xT0xenwzp5JdB6Obss/giphy.gif">

 If you want the same screensaver as the one shown on the GIF then you can download the *defautScreenSaver.scr* file added to this repository.
-Once donwloaded you can right click on it and to choose install.
+Once downloaded you can right click on it and to choose install.

 ## Create screensaver from the code